dreemkiller/light_server/README.md

 # light_server
-A Server for my Christmas light display
+A Server for my Christmas light display written in golang